 Loose transport wheel lug bolts can result in wheel separation from planter and cause death, serious injury, and damage to property and equipment.
-Torque transport wheel %6"- 18 lug bolts to 90 ft-lb (122 N-m) before operating planter for the first time and periodically after.
+Torque transport wheel lug bolts before operating planter for the first time and periodically after.

 Explosive separation of rim and tire parts can cause death or serious injury.
-Overinflation, rim and tire servicing, improper use of rims and tires, worn, or improperly maintained tires could result in a tire explosion.
+Overinflation, rim and tire servicing, improper use of rims and tires, or worn or improperly maintained tires could result in a tire explosion.

-- 1. Torque transport wheel %16"- 18 lug bolts to 90 ft-lb (122 N-m). - 2.
+- 1. Torque transport wheel %16"- 18 lug bolts to 125 ft-lb (169 N-m). - 2.
 Inflate transport/ground drive tires to 40 psi (275.7 kPa). - 3.
 Inflate contact drive tires to 50 psi (344.7 kPa).